 - Pros and cons

-When you write your product review, make sure you add suitable images or screen captures of the product or service itself.
+When you write your own product reviews, make sure you add some suitable images or even screen captures of the product or service itself.

 I would also highly recommend adding some video content to your review too.

-I know videos can take considerable time to create and put together, but videos are so powerful and can help boost your conversions.
+Yes, I realize videos can take considerable time to create and put together, but videos are so powerful and can really help boost your conversions.